pods-framework/pods/readme.txt

 == Changelog ==

+= 2.0.4 - October 15th, 2012 =
+* Big bug fix release, we've fixed tons of bugs and improved backwards compatibility even further - stability, stability, stability!
+* Found a bug?
+Have a great feature idea?
+Get on GitHub and tell us about it and we'll get right on it: https://github.com/pods-framework/pods/issues/new
+* Our GitHub also has a full list of issues closed for this release and all previous 2.x releases, you can even browse our code and contribute notes and patches all from the web

 = 2.0.3.1 - October 5th, 2012 =
 * Fixed an upgrade issue a few users were reporting where the upgrade wouldn't start
 * Fixed reserved post_name issues with our internal post types for Pods and Fields (rss, date, and any other feeds)
-* Found a bug?
-Have a great feature idea?
-Get on GitHub and tell us about it and we'll get right on it: https://github.com/pods-framework/pods/issues/new

 = 2.0.3 - October 4th, 2012 =
 * We've fixed many more bugs, that means even more stability and backwards compatibility for those who have been holding off on upgrading